astronomer/docs/astro/secrets-backend/aws-paramstore.md

 ---
-title: 'Set up AWS Systems Manager (SSM) Parameter Store as your secrets backend'
+title: 'Set up AWS Systems Manager (SSM) Parameter Store'
 sidebar_label: 'AWS Systems Manager (SSM) Parameter Store'
 id: aws-paramstore
 ---

 In this section, you'll learn how to use [AWS Systems Manager (SSM) Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) as a secrets backend on Astro.

+If you use a different secrets backend tool or want to learn the general approach on how to integrate one, see [Configure a Secrets Backend](secrets-backend.md).

 ## Prerequisites